jen0828/ShopNature/README.md

 ## Reflection

- * This is a personal project.
+ * This is an ongoing personal project.
 I created an e-commerce app for my friend who loves making organic cosmetics, and she would love to have her brand one day.

 * I decided to use React library to upskill myself with React.